mberkom/AdvancedKnockoutJS/KOModule-View-ViewModelArchitecture.md

 ## Conclusion ##

-Combined with a couple other libraries and the Module-View-ViewModel pattern, KnockoutJS can truly become an excellent solution for large-scale web applications.
-Let’s go back over the five requirements for a large-scale web app and see how this slight variation on the MVVM pattern works out.
+Combined with a couple other libraries and the Module-View-ViewModel architecture, KnockoutJS can truly become an excellent solution for large-scale web applications.
+Let’s go back over the five requirements for a large-scale web app and see how this slight variation on the MVVM architecture works out.

 1. (Organized Code) - We can split our code apart into files and folders that are named according to their contents.
 Because we understand things as Modules, we expect that there would be a primary module file, a viewmodel(s) file, and at least one HTML view.